CjSong97/tutorial-v2/content/ddk/check.md

 ### Xtext
-Here is how the check would look like as a validation rule:
+Here is how the check would look like as a Validation rule:
 ```javascript
 class SmallJavaValidator extends AbstractSmallJavaValidator {
 ...